 In this example, the test targets the basket page of the e-retailer with a first URL criterion.
 A second criterion limits the test to basket pages for an amount less than EUR 50, using the variable here named tc_vars[“order_amount_ati_without_sf”] which contains the information of the amount in the basket.
 Google Tag Manager has a similar data layer system that allows you to do the same.
 The syntax for accessing information will just be different, example: dataLayer[“variable_name”]); dataLayer is the default variable name created by Google Tag Manager.

 The Conrad.fr marketing team was itself able to add the promotional banner in the AB Tasty WYSIWYG editor and to configure the scenario for basket pages less than EUR 50 thanks to the existing data layer, without having recourse to its technical teams.
-The flexibility that provided it with the combined use of AB Tasty and its tag manager was imperative in conducting this time-restricted promotional operation, and confirmed the benefit of using these solutions to gain autonomy and increase speed of execution.
+The flexibility that provided it with the combined use of AB Tasty and its tag manager was imperative in conducting this time-restricted promotional operation and confirmed the benefit of using these solutions to gain autonomy and increase the speed of execution.